esphome-econet/esphome-econet/README.md

 - One M5Stack ATOM RS485 K045 Kit: [mouser](https://www.mouser.com/ProductDetail/M5Stack/K045?qs=81r%252BiQLm7BQ2ho0A5VkoNw%3D%3D) has them while stock is available.
 M5Stack has discontinued the combined K045 Package.
 - Or, the same thing, but ordered as two separate parts: The M5Stack *A131 RS485 Base* [M5Stack A131](https://shop.m5stack.com/products/atomic-rs485-base) and the M5Stack *C008 Atom Lite* [M5Stack C008](https://shop.m5stack.com/products/atom-lite-esp32-development-kit?variant=32259605200986).
   - Both Digikey and Mouser have the Atom.
 The RS485 Base is not available from either vendor as of this update.
     - [Digikey C008](https://www.digikey.com/en/products/detail/m5stack-technology-co-ltd/C008/12088545) (Never mind the image Digikey displays, see the datasheet)
     - [Mouser C008](https://www.mouser.com/ProductDetail/M5Stack/C008?qs=sGAEpiMZZMuqBwn8WqcFUj1SFkunHY10TJ3jnDGC7E4NSjPubczP2Q%3D%3D)

 - One cable: [digikey](https://www.digikey.com/en/products/detail/assmann-wsw-components/AT-S-26-6-4-S-7-OE/1972674) or [mouser](https://www.mouser.com/ProductDetail/Bel/BC-64SS007F?qs=wnTfsH77Xs4cyAAV7TLsUQ%3D%3D), or any other similar RJ11/12 cable as long as it is 6P/6C or 6P/4C (we only need 3 wires for this but the 6 wire version is fine too)

 You can also use many other ESP32 or ESP8266 development boards with the required RS485 converter - the above is just an easy pre-wired setup that only requires you to cut, strip, and attach 3 wires to the screw terminal with no soldering required.
+See [these schematics](https://github.com/esphome-econet/esphome-econet/wiki/Schematics) how to DIY wire an ESP32 or ESP8266 with an RS485-TTL module.

 ### Installation Overview